 There have also been significant developments and proposed changes in recent periods to international tax laws that increase the complexity, burden and cost of tax compliance.
-Global Tax Reform plan (Pillar One and Pillar Two) was adopted in 2021 by 137 countries and now has to be implemented into the local legislation of Russia, the Netherlands and other countries in which we operate.
+The Global Tax Reform plan (Pillar One and Pillar Two) was adopted in 2021 by 137 countries.
+EU countries committed to implement the necessary changes in 2024, although the implementation plans of the tax authorities across all other countries adopting the reforms are not clear.
 Although we do not expect this reform to have a significant impact on our business, further developments and unexpected implementation mechanics could adversely affect our effective tax rate or result in higher cash tax liabilities.